LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 Finally, we have enough knowledge of quaternions to calculate rotations.

-Multipyling a 3D vector by a 4D quaternion will result in a rotation and scaling in 4 dimensions.
+Multiplying a 3D vector by a 4D quaternion will result in a rotation and scaling in 4 dimensions.
 To avoid scaling, we can use a unit quaternion.
 To avoid a 4th dimension, we pre-multiply by the unit quaternion and post-multiply by its conjugate:

 $$ v_r = qvq^{*} $$

-This type of operation which uses an operater and then its inverse is called a commutator.
+This type of operation which uses an operator and then its inverse is called a commutator.

 This formula works because
 1. Pre-multiplying rotates a vector anti-clockwise and post-multiplying rotates it clockwise.